spacetelescope/style-guides/guides/where-to-put-your-data.md

 There are a few options for where you store such, depending on the data size and the audience for the code/notebook:

-1. Box: the institute uses Box for the storage of many datasets and this is an acceptable solution for intermediate data storage.
-The data maybe shared out (including for automated tests) by creating a direct link to the data file.
+1. Box: the institute uses Box as a file-sharing solution, but when used with static links it is also a useful (and ITSD-sanctioned) solution for intermediate data storage.
+The data may be shared (including for automated tests) by creating a direct static link to the data file.
 To obtain a direct link, select "Share" beside the file in Box, click on the gear icon (for Settings) and copy the URL at the bottom in the "Direct Link" section.